Leeds Metropolitan University2015 League Table Ranking 102

 - Today it is one of the largest and most popular universities in the UK, with over 28,000 students and 2,900 staff.

-- The University holds the Investors in People Bronze Accreditation and, in 2013, achieved the Customer Service Excellence Standard with 'compliance plus' for nine of the criteria.
+- The University holds the Investors in People Gold Accreditation and, in 2013, achieved the Customer Service Excellence Standard with 'compliance plus' for nine of the criteria.

 Location and Transport